 5.1.
 Campus Planning and Development Considerations: Campus planning and development activities shall be undertaken with the goal to preserve and protect campus trees and shrubs.
-New projects should be planned to protect existing specimens, expand campus plantings and replace lost trees when possible.
-Trees in construction areas shall be managed in accordance with ANSI A300 - 05 Management of Trees and Shrubs during site planning, site development and construction.
-UML also has contractor rules and regulations that must be followed along with the below recommendations.
-The UML tree protection and fencing guidelines are as follows:
+New projects should be planned to protect existing specimens, expand campus plantings, and replace lost trees when possible.
+Trees in construction areas shall be managed in accordance with ANSI A300 - 05 Management of Trees and Shrubs during Site Planning, Site Development and Construction.
+UMass Lowell also has contractor rules and regulations that must be followed along with the below policies.
+The University of Massachusetts Lowell Contractor Rules and Regulations tree protection policy is a s follows:

-Tree Protection and Fencing: Tree protection fencing (extending 1.25 feet per inch of trunk diameter or 6 feet, whichever is greater) must be installed around all existing trees to remain on plans within the fenced staging area.
-Area within tree protection fencing must be mulched with shredded bark or wood chips to a thickness of 4 inches and is off-limits for the remainder of the project.
+Tree Protection and Fencing: Tree protection fencing (extending 1.25 ft per inch of trunk diameter or 6 ft, whichever is greater) must be installed around all existing trees to remain on plans within the fenced staging area.
+Area within tree protection fencing must be mulched with shredded bark or wood chips to a thickness of 4" and is off limits for the remainder of the project.
 Fencing must be installed before any equipment arrives or work starts.
 Fence shall be maintained for the duration of the project and not removed without UML permission.
 Contractor will be required to pay for tree replacement and/or soil compaction remediation costs if there is any incursion into tree protection zones.

-This policy as well as the below recommendations will be followed for each construction project.
+This policy as well as the below requirements will be followed for each construction project.